Law1603/Stock-Price-Predictor/README.md

 ## Disclaimer

-This program is for educational purposes only. **Do not use it to make investment decisions**.
+ **Do not use it to make investment decisions**.
 The stock market is unpredictable and influenced by numerous factors outside the scope of this program.
-Always consult with a financial advisor before making investment decisions.